 Housesitting in Edinburgh with TrustedHousesitters

 I wanted to give you an idea of what housesitting or petsitting with TrustedHousesitters actually looks like

-Here’s a glimpse into our Edinburgh experiences thus far over the past year.
+Here’s a glimpse into my Edinburgh experiences thus far over the past year.

+Housesitting in Edinburgh with TrustedHousesitters